pallets/flask/docs/foreword.rst

 Target Audience
 ---------------

 Is Flask for you?
-If your application small-ish (less than 4000 lines of Python code) and does not depend on too complex database structures, Flask is the Framework for you.
+If your application small-ish and does not depend on too complex database structures, Flask is the Framework for you.
 It was designed from the ground up to be easy to use, based on established principles, good intentions and on top of two established libraries in widespread usage.
+Recent versions of Flask scale nicely within reasonable bounds and if you grow larger, you won't have any troubles adjusting Flask for your new application size.

 Flask serves two purposes: it's an example of how to create a minimal and opinionated framework on top of Werkzeug to show how this can be done, and